 Votes for Women means Votes for Black Women

-In the lead-up to the 100th anniversary of women gaining the right to vote, images from the 1913 Suffrage March on Washington, DC. have begun to make their rounds on social media.
+In the lead-up to the 100th anniversary of women gaining the right to vote, images from the 1913 Suffrage March on Washington, D.C. began to make their rounds on social media.
 In the wake of the 2017 Women’s March, news outlets and bloggers drew visual and ideological comparison between the crowds packing Pennsylvania Avenue.
 Yet photographs do not tell the entire story.
 While African American women participated in the march, they are almost entirely absent from event photographs.
 This is not by accident.
 Both then and now, African American women have been erased from the narrative of women’s suffrage in America.

 Since the mid-19th century, African American women fought for the right to vote while facing discrimination from white suffragists who did not want their movement associated with women of color.
 Carrying, as suffragist and African American activist Mary Church Terrell said, the “double burden” of Blackness and womanhood, African American women approached the suffrage movement with different objectives than their white counterparts.
 Painfully aware of the restrictions on Black male voting in the south and the social, political, and economic challenges facing their communities, Black women saw their enfranchisement as an opportunity for community uplift as well as personal recognition of citizenship.